-The scheme of evaluation for project cum Programme viva voce shall be
+The scheme of evaluation for the project cum programme viva voce shall be:

-- 1. Relevance of the Topic, Statement of Objectives, Methodology (Reference/Bibliography) (Total 30 Marks) - 2.
-Presentation, Quality of Analysis/Use of Statistical tools, Findings and recommendations (Total 40 Marks) - 3.
-Project cum Programme Viva Voce (Total 50 Marks)
+- Relevance of the Topic, Statement of Objectives, Methodology (Reference/ Bibliography) (Total 40 Marks) - Presentation, Quality of Analysis/Use of Statistical tools, Findings and recommendations (Total 40 Marks) - 3.
+Project cum Programme Viva Voce (Total 40 Marks)

-REVALUATION
+REVALUATION:

 In the new system of grading, revaluation is permissible.
-The prevailing rules for revaluation are applicable.
+Theprevailing rules for revaluation are applicable.

 Students can apply for photocopies of answer scripts of external examinations.
 Applications for photocopies/scrutiny/revaluation should be submitted within 10 days of publication of results.
-The fee for this shall be as decided by the college.
+The fee for this shall be as decided by the College.

-COURSE IMPROVEMENT
+IMPROVEMENT COURSE

 A maximum of two courses (Common, Core, Complementary or Open) can be improved in each semester.
 Improvement of a particular semester can be done only once.
-The student shall avail the improvement chance in the succeeding year after the successful completion of the semester concerned.
+The student shall avail theimprovement chance in the succeeding year after the successful completion of the semester concerned.
 The internal marks already obtained will be carried forward to determine the grades/marks in the improvement examination.
 If the candidate fails to appear for the improvement examination after registration, or if there is no change in the results of the improvement examination appeared, the marks/grades obtained in the first appearance will be retained.